ramit21/springbootpoc/README.md

+# Springboot POC project

 This is a POC project using Spring boot for creating an MVC application, h2 (In-Memeory) database and css/html/jquery at the front end.

+Following steps are required to setup and run this POC:
+ - Download this project using Git
+ - Run maven build
-To run this POC, download this project, run the maven build, and then launch the SpringbootApplication.java as a Java program.
+ - Launch the SpringbootApplication.java as a Java program
-Once the server is up, hit http://localhost:8090/ to launch the application.
+ - Once the server is up, hit http://localhost:8090/ to launch the application.

 Concepts to learn from the Project:

-UI:
+## UI
 From the home page, you can migrate to the reservations page http://localhost:8090/reserve/ When the reservation html page is being loaded, $(document).ready() gets called.
 At this point we call the backend api using Jquery ajax support to fetch all the reservation data and render dynamically in a table.
 Pay attention to how the path to CSS, js files and libraries is mentioned in the html files.

-Backend:
+## Backend
 SpringbootApplication.java is responsible for bootstrapping the backend server because of @SpringBootApplication annotation.
 The controller classes expose Restful Http resources.
 Application uses thymeleaf for rendering the view.